EmpireAC/EAC/EAC/Source/ACServer/README.md

 # ACServer

 Here you have the source of ACServer Plugin.

-The Programming Language is Java.
+The Licence is in `EAC/Licence/ACServer`